Alex-42-AI/Graphs-and-Trees/README.md

 1) returning the weight of a node, if such is given, otherwise returns the same for all nodes;
 2) setting the weight of a node to a given real numerical value;
 3) returning all minimum by sum of the weights vertex covers of the nodes of the tree;
-4) returning a minimum by sum of the weights dominating set of the nodes of the tree;
+4) returning all minimum by sum of the weights dominating sets of the nodes of the tree;
 5) returning all maximum by sum of the weights independent sets of the nodes of the tree.